5 Ways to Have a Healthy Halloween

 5. Invest in Reusable Decorations.

-We certainly do have some plastic decor that goes out on our stoop, but we’ve stopped using fake spiderwebs, which have to be tossed after each use, and can be hazardous to local wildlife.
+We certainly do have some plastic decor that goes out on our stoop.
+But we’ve stopped using fake spiderwebs, which have to be tossed after each use, and can be hazardous to local wildlife.

 I’d love to hear your favorite healthy Halloween tips.
 Please comment below!